 The Science Mill’s new online learning hub features a weekly STEM video series.
 In addition to the video series, they offer hands-on challenges that can be done at home, along with interactive games.

-The STEM for All Video Showcase is a free, interactive, week-long video showcase event that will feature over 170 federally funded projects.
+The STEM for All Video Showcase is a free, interactive, week-long video showcase yearly event that features over 170 federally funded projects.
 Projects showcase innovations in science, mathematics, engineering, and computer science education in formal and informal settings.
 View videos of interest, post queries and feedback to the presenters, and vote for your favorites.
-The event will be held online on May 5-12, 2020.
+This year, it will be held on May 10-17, 2022 with a focus on Access, Inclusion, and Equity.
+You can explore last year’s innovations here.

 You will want to check out the project-based learning activities on this site with activities that can be customized.